the-duckchild/World-Air-Pollution-Visualiser/README.md

 ## Description

-Air Pollution Visualiser is a full-stack web application for exploring and visualising air quality data interactively.
+World Air Pollution Visualiser is a full-stack web application for exploring and visualising air quality data interactively.
 It features a React-based frontend with 3D AQI visualisation and a .NET API backend, allowing users to view, search, and analyse air pollution data from various stations.

 ## Table of Contents